impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/OpenVPN Notes.md

 # OpenVPN
 Supports SSL/TLS Encryption.
 Can use either UDP or TCP protocols.
 Default port 1194.
 OpenVPN uses the OpenSSL library, and because of this it has these cryptographic capabilities.
-Can use conventional encryption using pre-shared
+Can use conventional encryption using pre-shared keys (Static Key mode) or public key security (SSL/TLS) using client and server certificates.
 ## TAP vs TUN
 ### TAP
 > Layer 2